Still got some questions? We've prepared some answers to our most frequently asked questions below.

 We recommend you book your departure date at least 1 week in advance to secure your seat, especially if you are starting on a train.
 Once you’re on the bus 48 hours is usually enough notice.
 However if you are short on time we recommend you book all your travel in advance to avoid disappointment.

-Where and when does the bus depart from each day?
+When and where does the bus depart from each day?

 How long is my travel pass valid for?